Open-Community-Building/community.hooks/coworking-der-vereine.md

 Current Status:

-- We started to work on integration with rheinneckar.social und rheinneckar.events
+- We started to work on integration with rheinneckar.social und https://rheinneckar.events

 - We are going to discuss whether we want to participate at the Bitkom Pitch: https://www.bitkom.org/Themen/Startups-Scaleups/Tech-Meets-School-EdTech